bradchattergoon/sample_projects/README.md

 # sample_projects
-Sample projects for displaying programming skills.
+Sample projects for displaying programming and data science skills.

 ## evaluate_competitive_bidding_caltrans
 This project uses Caltrans project data to evaluate whether there may be non-competitive bidding behavior in the auction for Caltrans projects.
 The analysis is done in R.